ucdaviscl/soliloquy_variation/README.md

 # Soliloquy Variation

-- Generation of lexical and sentence-level variety using word vectors, sequence to sequence models, and transducers.
+- Generation of lexical and sentence-level variety using word vectors, transducers, and neural language modeling (GPT2).
 - Tools for validating generated sentence variations.

 ## Dependencies